NDepend Blog

 Although all primitive numeric types (int, double, byte, etc.) implement the INumber<TSelf> interface, constraining a generic type to INumber<TSelf> does not generate any boxing or unboxing IL instructions.
 This works because, at runtime, an optimized version of Increment<T>() is generated for each value type T it’s called with.
 For reference types T, the JIT can often share the same compiled code.
 This is a remarkable design feature of .NET that you should be aware of.

 To implement Span<T>, C# introduced the concept of a ref struct.
-A ref struct is a struct that the compiler ensures will never be boxed or placed in an object field.
-This restriction exists because Span<T> holds internally something special through a ref field, a managed pointer.
+A ref struct is a struct that the compiler guarantees will never be boxed or placed in an object field.
+This restriction exists because Span<T> holds internally something special through a ref field: a managed pointer.
 A managed pointer is a high-performance reference that must remain on the stack to be safely tracked by the garbage collector.
-Managed pointers are awesome because they can track any kind of memory location: Managed pointers are powerful because they can reference any exotic memory location: a field inside an object, an element in a collection, or a character at a specific index in a string.
+Managed pointers are powerful because they can reference any exotic memory location: a field inside an object, an element in a collection, or a character at a specific index in a string.

 ref struct and boxing

-Nevertheless keep in mind that ref struct comes with the limitation that they cannot be stored in object fields.
+Nevertheless keep in mind that a ref struct comes with the limitation that it cannot be stored in object fields.

 Conclusion

-Boxing can silently degrade performance of critical code.
-Understanding when it occurs and how to avoid it allows you to write more efficient .NET code. .NET features like generics, ref struct and some modern JIT optimizations make it easier than ever to minimize unnecessary allocations and maintain high-performance applications.
+Boxing can silently degrade the performance of critical code.
+Understanding when it occurs and how to avoid it lets you write more efficient .NET code.
+Features like generics, ref struct and modern JIT optimizations such as object stack allocation make it easier than ever to minimize unnecessary allocations and keep applications fast.

-Another subtle but worth knowing modern optimization to be aware of is C# 13’s params collections.
+Another subtle but worthwhile modern optimization to be aware of is C# 13’s params collections.

 This article is brought to you by the team behind NDepend — a proven .NET static analysis tool for improving code maintainability, security, and overall quality.
 Whether you’re modernizing a legacy .NET application or starting fresh in C#, get started with your free full-featured trial today!